Want to be happy with your life? Then according to Indian media, make sure to have fair skin.

-Fair skin obsessed media leads to a white obsessed culture.
-This culture is harmful to all women in India without fair skin, not only in terms of their own confidence, but also in more concrete matters.
+A media obsessed with fair skin leads to a culture obsessed with whiteness.
+This is harmful to all women in India without fair skin, not only in terms of their own confidence, but also in more concrete matters.
 For example, The Times of India reported that job offers target fair-skinned women and that marriage offers can hinge on one’s complexion.

 This legacy of outdated power structures needs to end.
-Assays Kavitha Emmanuel, founder of Women of Worth (WOW), says in The Hindu: “Why should you be anything other than yourself?”
+As Kavitha Emmanuel, founder of Women of Worth (WOW), says in The Hindu: “Why should you be anything other than yourself?”